 Sustainable prosperity – what’s art got to do with it?

-Arts are communicators of a message, but are an element of sustainable prosperity itself, too, co-investigator Prof Kate Oakley writes in this blog, explaining her research approach to understanding the role of the arts and culture in developing visions for a sustainable prosperity.
+Arts are communicators of a message, but are an element of sustainable prosperity itself, too, co-investigator Prof Kate Oakley writes in this blog, explaining our research approach to understanding the role of the arts and culture in developing visions for a sustainable prosperity.

 The inclusion of the stream of work about the role of arts and culture in the CUSP Programme is perhaps one of its more surprising aspects.
 At least it seems that way when explaining it to people.